 |Undergraduate Course Details|

-This course introduces students to the changing nature of the globalized world economy through the frameworks and concepts of international political economy.
-Focusing on such topics as multinational corporations, polarization, economic cooperation and competition among states, foreign aid, debt, hunger, population growth and how globalized trade works, this course will acquaint students with various interpretations of globalization and their underlying theories, and thereby help students to make independent judgments about them.
-The course emphasizes the study of empirical patterns and basic logic in international political economy rather than formal modeling.
-A background in economics or mathematics is not required.
+An introduction to the changing nature of the globalized world economy through the analytical frameworks and concepts of international political economy (IPE).
+Covering such topics as the global monetary, financial and trade systems, politico-economic cooperation and competition among states, sustainable development, foreign aid and investment, debt, population growth, and environmental and energy concerns, this course will acquaint students with a range of arguments and perspectives about the structure, functioning, and problems of the contemporary global economy thereby empowering students to make independent judgments about them.
+Students will also gain an appreciation for the extent in which IPE issues directly affect their daily lives.
 Three lecture hours per week.